chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

     }
 }
 ```

-As for the basic light, we create also for the physically based features an class that will store the configuration
+As for the basic light, we create also for the physically based features a class that will store the configuration
 and that must be injected at construction time (as you can see from the previous class init), that we will call
 `PhysicallyBasedLightFeatures`.